 Essential Fatty Acid Deficiency

 A deficiency in EFAs, omega 3 and/or omega 6, or not the right ratio of each can also be what causes constipation.
-Other symptoms of a deficiency in essential fatty acids would include dry skin, scaly skin, brittle hair and nails and depression.
+Other symptoms of a deficiency in essential fatty acids would include dry skin, scaly skin, brittle hair and nails, and depression.

 Lack of Acidophilus

-The bowel is supposed to contain healthy bacteria, but diets high in sugar, caffeine, refined foods and the consumption of antibiotics often wipes out essential bacteria.
+The bowel is supposed to contain healthy bacteria, but diets high in sugar, caffeine, refined foods, and the consumption of antibiotics often wipes out essential bacteria.

-A magnesium deficiency is a very common contributor to constipation and magnesium can also be used as laxative when relief is needed right away.
+A magnesium deficiency is a very common contributor to constipation and magnesium can also be used as a laxative when relief is needed right away.

 Don’t Ignore Nature’s Call